Skip to main content

 Muhammar (Sweet Rice)

-Sweet rice dish made with dates or date syrup, sugar, cardamom, saffron, rose water.
-Deep brown color from dates/caramelization.
-Often served with fried fish or as dessert.
-Balance of sweet rice with savory fish is classic Bahraini combination.
-Popular during Ramadan and celebrations.
+Sweet rice made with dates or date syrup, sugar, cardamom, saffron, and rose water, cooked down to a deep brown from the dates and caramelization.
+It's often eaten with fried fish or served as a dessert.
+That pairing of sweet rice and savory fish is a Bahraini classic.
+You'll see it most during Ramadan and celebrations.

 Qoozi (Roasted Stuffed Lamb)